yoren/gravityflow/readme.md

 Bug reports and pull requests are welcome.

+IMPORTANT: Please read the installation instructions below.
 If you'd like to receive the release version, automatic updates and support please purchase a license here: https://gravityflow.io.
+Support requests without a valid license will be ignored.

 ## Installation Instructions